wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/plan-app-project/includes/understand-current-process.md

 - Tom and Steve's average cost is $40 per hour, which equals to $540 per day.

-- The Dive Shop spends an average of $74 in parts daily to service the gear.
+- The dive shop spends an average of $74 in parts daily to service the gear.

   This brings the total cost of service to the shop to $770 per day.